The mystery of the stone field in Sapa

 Towards Ta Van, at the foot of the Rattan bridge (Cau May) and Su Pan, there are a few rocks with characters quite similar to those scattered in Hau Thao town.

-From a global point of view, these inscriptions represent the sun, rice terraces, dwellings, weather, rituals... which relate the life of the first explorers of Sapa, strictly linked to nature.
+From a global point of view, these inscriptions represent the sun, rice terraces, dwellings, weather and rituals which relate to the life of the first explorers of Sapa, and are strictly linked to nature.

-Some assume that it is a map of the ancient Hmong, if not the descriptive notes of the battles between tribes...
-Unknown by the inhabitants themselves, this site remains an enigma for researchers who do not succeed in explaining its origin, the creator and the meaning.
+Some assume that it is a map of the ancient Hmong, if not the descriptive notes of the battles between tribes.
+Unknown by the inhabitants themselves, this site remains an enigma for researchers who do not succeed in explaining its origin, those responsible for its creation, or the possible meaning or symbolism of the site.

 This complex was recognized as a national historic relic in October 2014.
-Over the course of almost a century, these mystical rocks remain a great curiosity for all travellers to Sapa.
+Over the course of almost a century, these mystical rocks have remained a great curiosity for all travellers to Sapa.